ATULBAIRAGI/ATULBAIRAGI/README.md

-- 👋 Hi, I’m @ATULBAIRAGI
+-  Hi, I’m @ATULBAIRAGI
-- 👀 I’m interested in ...
-Development
+-  I’m interested in ...Software Development
-- 🌱 I’m currently a ...software dev
+-  I’m currently a ...Software Developer
-- 💞️ I’m looking to collaborate on ... various types of development projects
+-  I’m looking to collaborate on ... various types of development projects
-- 📫 How to reach me ...
+-  How to reach me ...
 LinkedIn

 <!---
 ATULBAIRAGI/ATULBAIRAGI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.